abdou1579/Facial_recognition/README.md

 4. Matplotlib
 5. Numpy
 6. Seaborn
+## Data set used
+Yalefaces DATAset that can be found online
 # Performance achieved
 | Algorithms | Accuracy (%) |F1 score (%) |
 | :----: | :---: | :-------: |